US retail sales flat in April after March surge - RFI

 Gardening and home improvement sales were one category that held steady throughout the pandemic lockdowns, but dipped 0.1 percent last month.

-With more Americans vaccinated against Covid-19 and authorities relaxing social distancing restrictions, sales at restaurants and bars rose 3.0 percent, the report said.
+With more Americans vaccinated against Covid-19 and authorities relaxing mask and social distancing restrictions, sales at restaurants and bars rose 3.0 percent, the report said.

 However, online sales slipped 0.3 percent -- a rare decline -- but are up 29 percent from a year ago.